octopus-network/octopus-appchain-registry/README.md

 * `appchain_id`: The id of an appchain.

-Only the `appchain owner` can cancel an appchain, only if its `appchain state` is `registered` or `auditing`.
+Qualification of this action:

 * The `sender` must be current `appchain owner` of the appchain corresponding to `appchain_id`.
 * The `appchain state` of the appchain corresponding to `appchain_id` must be `registered` or `auditing`.

-* The `appchain state` of the appchain corresponding to `appchain_id` will be changed to `dead`.
+The `appchain state` of the appchain corresponding to `appchain_id` is set to `dead`.

 ### Vote for appchains

-Anyone can transfer a certain amount of OCT token to this contract, with the message `upvote for appchain <appchain_id>` attached to the transfer call, to upvote an appchain.
+Anyone can transfer a certain amount of OCT token to this contract (using function `ft_transfer_call`), with the message `upvote for appchain <appchain_id>` attached to the transfer call, to upvote an appchain.

-Anyone can transfer a certain amount of OCT token to this contract, with the message `downvote for appchain <appchain_id>` attached to the transfer call, to downvote an appchain.
+Anyone can transfer a certain amount of OCT token to this contract (using function `ft_transfer_call`), with the message `downvote for appchain <appchain_id>` attached to the transfer call, to downvote an appchain.

 > Refer to [Confirm and record OCT token deposit](#confirm-and-record-oct-token-deposit)

 ### Count daily voting result

+Qualification of this action:

+* The `sender` must be the `owner`.

 This action will count daily `voting result` of all appchains whose `appchain state` is `inQueue`, and store the results in this contract.

-* The `sender` must be the `owner`.
-* The `voting result` of an appchain is calculated by:
+The `voting result` of an appchain is calculated by:

 ```js
 voting_result_of_an_appchain += sum(upvote_amount_from_a_voter_of_the_appchain) - sum(downvote_amount_from_a_voter_of_the_appchain);
 ```

-* This action should be performed every day by an standalone service or manually.
+> This action should be performed every day by an standalone service or manually.

 ### Conclude voting result